 By cranking up the intensity, HIIT creates a fat-burning furnace called excess post-exercise oxygen consumption (EPOC) that leaves you burning calories for hours even after you’ve stopped working out.

-Don't get caught up on the amount of time working out, it's more about the quality of the workout and efficiency of the work.
+Don’t get caught up in the amount of time working out, it’s more about the quality of the workout and efficiency of the work.

 2. Side Planks